TheresaLui/SelfHelpContent_v2/articles/microsoft.servermanagement/servermanagement-myissueisnotlisted-nodes.md

 />

 # My issue is not listed
+##
-Please reach out to us if you run into any problems or have feedback on Server management tools!<br><br>
+Please reach out to us if you have questions or feedback on Server management tools!<br>
-* Send feature requests or bug reports to [UserVoice](https://aka.ms/smt-engage)
+* Send feature requests and bug reports to [UserVoice](https://aka.ms/smt-engage)
 * Connect with [@servermgmt](https://twitter.com/servermgmt) on Twitter and send us comments or questions
 * Visit our [blog](https://aka.ms/smt-blog) for news, updates and documentation